 Theme raised from Consultation Action for this Plan?
-Location of future housing Adequately covered in policies LP2 and LP4 of the Central Lincolnshire Local Plan.
-Type of future housing A policy will be created to manage any additional development and to make sure the type of new housing development benefits the village.
-The protection of open spaces, biodiversity and the environment A policy will be created to protect and enhance the green spaces, significant trees, green corridors and local habitats within the area.
-The design of new developments A policy will be created to help guide new developments in terms of their design, so they are appropriate to their local setting and context.
-The protection and enhancement of the historic environment Adequately covered in policies LP25 of the Central Lincolnshire Local Plan.
-Flooding and drainage Adequately covered in policies LP14 of the Central Lincolnshire Local Plan.
+Location of future housing Adequately covered in policies S1LP2 and S4LP4 of the Central Lincolnshire Local Plan.
+However, there will be a review of the existing development policies in this Plan to make sure they're up to date.
+Type of future housing A n updated policy will be created to manage any additional development and to make sure the type of new housing development benefits the village.
+The protection of open spaces, biodiversity and the environment A policy has will be en created to protect and enhance the green spaces, significant trees, green corridors and local habitats within the area.
+The design of new developments A policy haswill be en created to help guide new developments in terms of their design, so they are appropriate to their local setting and context.
+The protection and enhancement of the historic environment Adequately covered in policies LP25 of the Central Lincolnshire Local Plan.There will be a review of the existing Historic Environment Policy in this Plan to make sure it is up to date with national policy.